 You will need to obtain some stained glass tools and supplies before you start working with glass.
-Some of the tools and supplies I'm going to show you can be improvised from things you have around the house.
-Also, you don't need to buy everything at once.
-You can start out with the basics (I have noted which ones are basic with a red Basic after the name of the item) and buy the more specialized tools as you need or want them.
+Some of the tools and supplies I’m going to show you can be improvised from things you have around the house.
+Also, you don’t need to buy everything at once.
+You can start out with the basics (I have noted which ones are basic with a (Basic) after the name of the item) and buy the more specialized tools as you need or want them.
 You can buy these locally or you can do what I do and order on Amazon, I use them because it’s fast shipping and I don’t like to wait! lol

 Stained Glass Tools and Supplies